-Program guidelines typically require that borrowers have a minimum credit score of 680, although lower score may be permitted under certain circumstance.
+Program guidelines typically require that borrowers have a minimum credit score of 680, although lower score may be permitted under certain circumstances.
 We recommend that you review your credit report and score six months to a year before you start the mortgage process to avoid negative surprises and address potential issues you identify with your credit profile.

 Borrower Debt-to-Income Ratio

 First-Time Home Buyers Only

 At least one of the borrowers must be a first-time home buyer which means that you have not had an ownership interest in a property in the last three years.
 Please note that the first-time home buyer requirement does not apply to borrowers using the 97% LTV Mortgage Program to refinance an existing mortgage that is owned or guaranteed by Fannie Mae.